NicholasML97/PPGEEC2318_Project01/README.md

 The first step of the pipeline is to extract, transform and load the data.
 This is divided in the following substeps:

 #### 1.1 Fetch data
-Here, we extract the data from the kaggle website using the following commands
+Here, we extract the data from the kaggle website using the following commands:

 ```python
 # Download latest version of the dataset